tawseefnabi/pdf-node/readme.md

 ## Reference

-Please refer to the following if you want to use conditions in your HTML template:
+Please refer to the following if uiiyou want to use conditions in your HTML template:

 - https://handlebarsjs.com/builtin_helpers.html